nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </section>
 ```

 Here, there is more content belonging to the outer `<section>` element after the closing of the sub-section.
 In cases like this, there may be a need for a continuation heading, that tells the user that text belonging to the `<h[x]>` heading will continue.
 This heading will have the same level as the initial heading of the section, but must  also have the class attributes  `no-toc` and `cont-hd`.
 The contents of the heading  must be the same as the initial heading with the text "(continued)" added.
 Note that this addition is language dependent  and language-specific terms can be found in section 5.2.4.
-The exampel above would then be:
+The example above would then be:

 ```html
 <section>